top of page

 Pablo Picasso

 Most of the day, your thoughts stay on the back burner.
 You spend 60% to 70% of your time on autopilot.
 This is what causes you to miss your exit on the freeway.
-Ask someone a question they don't expect, and they will likely ask you to repeat it.
+Ask someone a question they don’t expect, and they will probably ask you to repeat it.
 He was on autopilot.
-He needed time to come back to Earth.
+He needed time to come back to Earth."

 Not only is human thinking different from what we expected, but the way we use our brains also seems somewhat limited.
 It resembles demonstration software that lets us test before we get the password.